 Bowing, the host of the ceremony passes the bowl to the most honoured guest.
 The left hand of the guest is covered with a silk scarf.
 The bowl is taken with the right hand and is put onto the left hand.
 The guest bows to the next one and makes a sip from the bowl.
 The scarf is put down, and the rim of the bowl is wiped with a paper napkin.

 The bowl is then passed over to the next guest.
-It is passed over in circle and comes back to the host's hands.
-This way the ceremony symbolizes the unity of all the guests.
+It is passed over in a circle and comes back to the host's hands.
+This way, the ceremony symbolizes the unity of all the guests.

 The next step of the ceremony consists of all the guests drinking from individual cups and conversing.
 The subjects of their conversation are the sayings written on the scroll, the flower composition and the tea.
 Some sweats are served before the tea.